sap-tutorials/Tutorials/tutorials/community-profile/community-profile.md

 !![Follower](Follower.png)

-If it's someone you follow (who doesn't follow you), you won't have the **Contact** option (only members who follow each other can send direct messages to one another -- unless they're moderators, who can message anyone), but you will see the **Unfollow** button.
+If it's someone you follow (who doesn't follow you), you won't have the **Contact** option (only members who follow each other can send direct messages to one another -- unless they're moderators, who can message anyone), but you'll see the **Unfollow** button.
 This option appears on the profile of every person you follow.

 !![Unfollow](Unfollow.png)